CyberSec-Dev/FairECom/README.md

 `FairCustomer`, `FairVendor`,`FairBank` and `FairManager`use  Java's built-in cryptography tools(i.e., SHA, RSA) and  use socket to realize the communication of four users.

 The Manager and Bank store metadata information related to each transaction in a local MySQL database.
-The cryptographic accumulator(Merkle Tree)  is stored in a file via java's serialization.
+The cryptographic accumulator(Merkle Tree)  is stored in a file at Manager via java's serialization.

 ####  Dataset